ranjanRay/concurrency-handler/README.md

 # concurrency-handler
 This is a granular concurrency handler.
-This handler doesn't allow concurrent requests are received to modify a set of overlapping data.
+This handler doesn't allow concurrent requests that are received to modify a set of overlapping data.

 If the requests do not attempt to work on shared data, they are allowed to execute concurrently.

 A Post API is exposed to hit concurrent requests, viz. '/execute-async-operation/`timeout`'.
 A sample json body would be something as shown below: